 In July 2020, we completed the installation of the Santa Fe entry-way sign between N. Guadalupe St. and St. Francis Drive.
 The sign, a multi-year project funded by the New Mexico Clean and Beautiful program of the New Mexico Tourism Department, was given to the City of Santa Fe as a gift from KSFB.
 Our sincerest thanks to New Mexico Department of Transportation, Sketchbook Studio, LLC proprietor George Lawrence, Babcock Construction, Mayor Alan Webber, City Manager Jarel La Pan Hill, the Environmental Services Division and the New Mexico Film Office for their support in completing this project.

 The installation of the entry-way sign was phase one – now, we’re working on landscaping the area.
 Please consider donating toward this project and our other great programs!

-Keep Santa Fe Beautiful runs the Adopt-A-Median program to landscape and maintain a portion of the city’s medians (approximately 50 out of the 500 total medians in the city).
+Adopt-A-Median: We run the Adopt-A-Median program to landscape and maintain a portion of the city’s medians (approximately 50 out of the 500 total medians in the city).
 The program was overhauled in 2019 to improve safety and sustainability, and all current adopters have completed safety and orientation training and must follow strict reporting requirements to ensure proper median maintenance.